olanzapine and fluoxetine (Oral route)

 floo-OX-e-teen hye-droe-KLOR-ide, oh-LAN-za-peen

-Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults taking antidepressants.
-Not approved for use in children less than 10 years of age.
+Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies.
+No increased risk of suicidality with antidepressants compared to placebo was seen in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
-Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-Although the causes of death in clinical trials were varied, most of the deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature.
-Observational studies suggest that antipsychotic drugs may increase mortality.
-It is unclear from these studies to what extent the mortality findings may be attributed to the antipsychotic drug as opposed to patient characteristics.
-Fluoxetine hydrochloride/olanzapine is not approved for the treatment of patients with dementia-related psychosis .
+Among patients treated with antipsychotic drugs, more fatalities occurred among elderly patients with dementia-related psychosis than among placebo-treated patients.
+Most of the deaths had cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) causes.
+Observational studies suggest that antipsychotic drugs may increase mortality, but causality has not been determined.
+Fluoxetine hydrochloride/olanzapine is not approved for the treatment of patients with dementia-related psychosis nor for children under 10 years of age .

 Commonly used brand name(s)